yuexiaoyun/lens/docs/extensions/guides/renderer-extension.md

 ```

 Kube object menu items are objects matching the `KubeObjectMenuRegistration` interface.
-The `kind` field specifies the kubernetes resource type to apply this menu item to, and the `apiVersion` field specifies the kubernetes api to use in relation to this resource type.
+The `kind` field specifies the Kubernetes resource type to apply this menu item to, and the `apiVersion` field specifies the Kubernetes api to use in relation to this resource type.
 This example adds a menu item for namespaces in the cluster dashboard.
 The `components` field defines the menu item's appearance and behaviour.
 The `MenuItem` field provides a function that returns a `React.Component` given a set of menu item properties.